nodeca/nodeca/docs/nodeca-technical/static-bundler.md

 Static Bundler
 --------------

+- prepare dynamic generated files (api-tree, languages)
+- grab all views and assets from all enabled applications
+- execute skinner to build themes
+- localize and compile views (for each theme)
+- run assets builder (patch/merge/minify)

 ### Stage 1.
 Prepare dynamic data for assets

 Once API tree of the application was fully populated, and i18n being loaded,